corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 So, we're saying that you can represent the "other names" as a single string, or an array of strings.

-So, if a person's full name was `Michael Francis James Oldroyd`, I could represent that in schema-valid JSON as
+An example might be useful.
+If a person's full name was `Michael Francis James Oldroyd`, I could represent that in schema-valid JSON as

 ```json
 {